mitchcapper/LogCatch/README.md

 - --device [deviceRegex] - Takes a regex and if an android device with that name is found it is automatically attached to it

 ## Log Types
-- LogCatch determines the type of log from the first 6 lines of the log file.
+- LogCatch determines the type of log from the first lineMax(100 by default) lines of the log file.
 The log type is currently only used for extracting the LogLevel for the line all other functionality works no matter the file type.
+The loglevel also allows for initial colorization of the line.
+When logcat is used it specifically is set by us to output in threadtime format and we siwtch to using that.
+You can right click on the log type (bottom right) to force a specific type.
+The highlight type highlights based on keywords in the line (fatal,error,warning, etc).

 ## Author
 Hirohito Sasaki